mariyamushtaq/Match3Game/README.md

 User Interface: Java Swing

 ### Contributions
 Two of my project partners, Virginia Do and Isbah Ameer, were also involved in the development of this project.
-While the primary focus of our contributions revolved around the game mechanics, I embarked on a solo endeavor to explore the Swing library, with the aim of leveraging its capabilities to create a comprehensive user interface.
+While the primary focus of our contributions revolved around the game mechanics, I also embarked on a solo endeavor to explore the Swing library, with the aim of leveraging its capabilities to create a comprehensive user interface.
 Because of time constraints, I was only able to get a basic version of interface developed.

 ### License
 This project is released under the MIT License.
 Please review the license file for more information.